buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProjectLibrary.md

 # IfcProjectLibrary

-An _IfcProjectLibrary_ collects all library elements that are included within a referenced project data set.
+An _IfcProjectLibrary_ collects all library elements that are included within a referenced project data set.<!-- end of definition -->

 Examples for project libraries include: